balopez83/Surface_Pro_4_Hackintosh/README.md

 - Power Button
 - Volume Buttons
 - Dual Boot with Linux (Version support varies and not all features may work.
 No support for linux is planned here)
-- UEFI Secure Boot ON (COMING SOON)
+- UEFI Secure Boot ON
+- SD card
+- FileVault